brentgroves/repsys/development/report_system/platform_features.md

 How can I get both https termination and rate limiting for the report system web app using NGINX, istio, or kong?

-Rate limiting is only needed on on-prem K8s because the load balancer provides this feature on most cloud based k8s such as Azure AKS.
+Default Rate limiting is usually provided by cloud provider's load balancer such as is the case for Azure AKS.

 **[TLS pass-through Fallback](https://gist.github.com/denji/12b3a568f092ab951456)**